Christ the Bridegroom Monastery in Ohio is part of trend in Eastern monasticism in US.

 Around the same time Sister Celeste entered religious life, Pope John Paul II wrote an apostolic letter, Orientale Lumen (“Light of the East”), which emphasized the Eastern Catholic churches’ need to revive their ancient identity.
-Part of the letter contained a call for the Eastern churches, especially in the diaspora, to revive the monastic tradition.
+Part of the letter contained a call for the Eastern churches to revive the monastic tradition.

 “In the East, monasticism has retained great unity,” wrote Pope John Paul, whose mother was likely a Byzantine Catholic.
 “It did not experience the development of different kinds of apostolic life as in the West.
 The various expressions of monastic life … correspond more to different stages of the spiritual journey than to the choice between different states of life.”

 Sister Celeste said she was attracted to and edified by the pope’s call and wondered if it was the “something more” to which God seemed to be calling her.